 Jon Stewart's 'Daily Show' return is so smooth, it's like he never left

-After watching Jon Stewart's triumphant return to The Daily Show last night, I had two thoughts.
+After watching Jon Stewart's triumphant return to The Daily Show on Monday night, I had two thoughts.

 The GOAT of late night satire is back.
 And even some of the show's biggest fans may not be all that happy to see him return.